Delaney Hunter

 Amy Mmagu

-Amy Mmagu currently serves as the California Government Affairs Director at Newlight Technologies.
+Amy Mmagu currently serves as the Government Affairs Manager for Strategy, Business Development and Government Affairs for North America Operations at Schneider Electric.

-Previously, Amy served Senior Manager of Policy and Government Affairs at Bloom Energy.
-She also served as the State Government Relations Manager at the Southern California Public Power Authority where she represented their membership on policy matters in front of the California State Legislature.
+Previously, Amy served as the CA Government Affairs Director at Newlight Technologies.
+Amy also previously served as the Senior Manager of Policy and Government Affairs at Bloom Energy and as the State Government Relations Manager at the Southern California Public Power Authority where she represented their membership on policy matters in front of the California State Legislature.
 Amy also lobbied for for the California Chamber of Commerce from April 2011 to April 2018.
 She presented the business perspective on climate change, education, energy, environmental regulation, housing and land use issues.
 She joined the CalChamber staff in 2006, working in a wide range of areas, including labor and employment, health, education, climate change, energy, and housing and land use.
 Before joining the CalChamber, Amy worked for the California Cable and Telcommunications Association.
 Amy spent three years in China working in Nanjing for a Spanish exporting company where she managed client accounts and advised clients from Spain, Central and South America on the exportation of goods.
 Amy also interned for the U.S. State Department at the American Embassy in Lima, Peru.
 She earned a B.A. in international relations from California State University, Sacramento, spending one year at the University of Denmark in Copenhagen, studying European politics.

 Amber Blixt